swcarpentry/r-novice-inflammation/00-first-timers.md

 All functions come with a help screen.
 It is critical that you learn to read the help screens since they provide important information on what the function does, how it works, and usually sample examples at the very bottom.
+In RStudio the help screen to a function can be a accessed by clicking F1 while the cursor is on the function name.

 ### Get new functions